Lundin Links fire: Police follow ‘positive line of inquiry’ after blaze destroyed landmark former hotel

-Lundin Links fire: Police follow ‘positive line of inquiry’ in major fire probe
+Lundin Links fire: Two youths charged in connection with Fife hotel fire

-Police are following a “positive line of enquiry” in their investigations into a fire which destroyed a landmark former hotel.
+Police have charged two youths in connection with a devastating fire which destroyed a landmark former hotel, it has been confirmed.

-The Lundin Links Hotel will have to be demolished after the devastating blaze last Thursday.
+The Lundin Links Hotel will have to be demolished after the blaze last Thursday.

 The 17th-century building had been boarded up for several years and left derelict despite approval to turn it into flats.